Ancestry K12 FAQ

 Due to the way most school networks are implemented we highly recommend requesting a district setup from the start, if possible.

-This will typically end up requiring less work from both yours and our side as well as provide a more seemless intigration for your schools.
+This will typically end up requiring less work from both yours and our side as well as provide a more seamless integration for your schools.

-Additional Resources – Please don’t forget that the Ancestry K12 site itself has many resources located on the Resource and Associates tabs.
+Additional Resources – Please don’t forget that the Ancestry K12 site itself has many resources located on the Resources

 You can find things like lesson plans, research tips, and more on this site.